Vehicle Miles Driven: Updated Through December

 Here is a chart that illustrates this data series from its inception in 1970.
 I'm plotting the "Moving 12-Month Total on ALL Roads," as the DOT terms it.
-See Figure 1 in the PDF report, which charts the data from 1987.
-My start date is 1971 because I'm incorporating all the available data from the DOT spreadsheets.
+See Figure 1 in the PDF report, which charts the data from 1988.
+My start date is 1971 because I'm incorporating all the available data from earlier DOT spreadsheets.

 The Population-Adjusted Reality

-Total Miles Driven, however, is one of those metrics that should be adjusted for population growth to provide the most revealing analysis, especially if we're trying to understand the historical context.
+Total Miles Driven, however, is one of those metrics that should be adjusted for population growth to provide the most meaningful analysis, especially if we want to understand the historical context.
 We can do a quick adjustment of the data using an appropriate population group as the deflator.
 I use the Bureau of Labor Statistics' Civilian Noninstitutional Population Age 16 and Over (FRED series CNP16OV).
 The next chart incorporates that adjustment with the growth shown on the vertical axis as the percent change from 1971.

 Clearly, when we adjust for population growth, the Miles-Driven metric takes on a much darker look.
 The nominal 39-month dip that began in May 1979 grows to 61 months, slightly more than five years.
 The trough was a 6% decline from the previous peak.

 The population-adjusted all-time high dates from June 2005.
-That's 92 months — over seven years ago.
-The latest data is 8.75% below the 2005 peak, a new post-Financial Crisis low.
+That's 102 months — eight-and-a-half years ago.
+The latest data is 8.87% below the 2005 peak, fractionally above the the -9.02% post-Financial Crisis low set in June 2013.
 Our adjusted miles driven based on the 16-and-older age cohort is about where we were as a nation in January of 1995.

 About that Population Adjustment...

 I've frequently been asked why I use the CNP16OV data for the population adjustment, often with the suggestion that it would make more sense to limit the population to licensed drivers.
 For openers, I don't know of a valid source for the driver-licensed population.
-Moreover, the correlation between license holders and actual drivers is not a reliable one.
+Moreover, the correlation between license holders and actual drivers is far from reliable.
 Many license holders in households do not drive, especially in their older years.
 According to Census Bureau data on gasoline sales (courtesy of Harry Dent's research on demand curves), dollars spent on gasoline peaks for people in their late 40s and falls off rather quickly after that.

 In fact, I think there's a good case for using the Census Bureau's mid-month estimates of total population (POPTHM) rather than civilians age 16 and over for the population adjustment.
 The reason is that a portion of total miles driven is specifically to support children's needs (day care, schools, children's activities, etc.) and the needs of elders who might have licenses but no longer drive.
 Ultimately the division of miles driven by either population group (CNP16OV or POPTHM), while not a perfect match with drivers, is a consistent and relevant metric for evaluating economic growth.

 Here is the same population-adjusted chart, this time with the total population for the adjustment.
-In the total-population adjusted version the latest data point of -7.32%, also a post-recession low.
+In the total-population adjusted version the latest data point of -7.29, a small increase above the June 2013 -7.53% post-recession low.

 What about the impact of volatile gasoline prices?
 How much of a factor has that been in the trend?
-I'll close with an overlay of the population-adjusted miles driven and gasoline prices since the early 1990s.
+I'll close with an overlay of the population-adjusted miles driven and real (inflation-adjusted) regular gasoline prices (all formulations) since the early 1990s.

-As is readily apparent, the correlation is fairly weak over the entire timeframe (+0.30).
-And, despite the volatility in gasoline prices since the onset of the Great Recession, the correlation since December 2007 has been even weaker (-0.26).
+As is readily apparent, the correlation is fairly weak over the entire timeframe.
+And, despite the volatility in gasoline prices since the onset of the Great Recession, the correlation since December 2007 has been even weaker.
 There are profound behavioral issues apart from gasoline prices that are influencing miles driven.
-These would include the demographics of an aging population in which older people drive less, continuing high unemployment, and the ever-growing ability to work remote in the era of the Internet.
+These would include the demographics of an aging population in which older people drive less, continuing high unemployment, the ever-growing ability to work remote in the era of the Internet and the use of ever-growing communication technologies as a partial substitute for face-to-face interaction.

 The DOT "miles driven" metric is also interesting to study in the context of gasoline volume sales, which I also update monthly: